List of Game & Watch games: Mario's Cement Factory

+Snoopy

-SnoopySnoopy was released in the Table Top series on June 5, 1983, and in the Panorama series on August 30, 1983.
-It is the first game in the Panorama series.
-It is a single-screen single-player game.
+Snoopy was released in the Table Top series on June 5, 1983, and in the Panorama series on August 30 the same year.
+It is the first game in the Panorama series and a single-screen single-player game.
 Hirokazu Tanaka composed the music.

 When Game A or Game B is pressed, an introductory sequence plays, and after that, the player controls Snoopy to move on different colored platforms.
 He then must whack the corresponding colored music notes coming from Schroeder's piano before they reach Woodstock and his friends.
 Failing to whack them in time or going too far to the left or right will make the player earn a miss.
 After 100 points, Lucy will wake up and attack Schroeder, stunning him for a few seconds.

+Rain Shower

-Rain ShowerRain Shower was released in the Multi Screen series on August 9, 1983.
-It is a dual-screen single-player game.
-It opens like a book, with a left and right screen.
+Rain Shower was released in the Multi Screen series on August 9, 1983.
+It is a dual-screen single-player game and opens like a book, with a left and right screen.

 The player moves clothing away from falling raindrops by pulling on a clothes line.
-In Game B, a bird may swoop down and move the clothing.Rain Shower was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+In Game B, a bird may swoop down and move the clothing.

+Rain Shower was recreated in Game & Watch Gallery 4 for Game Boy Advance.

+Lifeboat

-LifeboatLifeboat was released in the Multi Screen series on October 27, 1983.
+Lifeboat was released in the Multi Screen series on October 27, 1983.
 It is a dual-screen single-player game.
 Its light orange case opens like a book, with a left and right screen.

 A burning oceanliner is displayed, and the player pulls a raft through shark-infested waters to catch the people who fall from the ship.
 The rafts can hold up to 4 people, and can be emptied no matter how many people are in them.
 A point is awarded for each rescue.
 The alarm on is indicated by a bucket of water on the cliffside, and when it goes off, a man uses the bucket to attempt to douse the fire.